FriendsOfEpub/eBookDesignChecklist/README.md

 ### appVersion

-The `appVersion` SHOULD match the value of the `VERSION` variable in both `src/script.js` and `sw.js`.
+The `appVersion` SHOULD match the value of the `VERSION` variable in `sw.js`.
 It will be displayed in the footer of the app.
+Ideally, `package.json`’s `version` should match as well.

 ### appDesc